zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ## Zowe customization

 You can find the necessary information about customizing and using Zowe on the Zowe doc site.
-- For information about how to customize Zowe, see [Configuring Zowe](mvd-configuration.md).
+- For information about how to configure and start the Zowe runtime, see [Configuring the Zowe runtime](configure-zowe-runtime.md).
 - For information about how to use Zowe, see [Using Zowe](zowe-getting-started-tutorial.md).